You are doing it again!

 I have found this works wonders.

-Not only do you not yell; you gain your children’s attention.
+Not only do you not yell, but you also gain your children’s attention.

 Our middle son marches to his own drum, and I love it in most instances.
-But in those moments where I need him to do something, and he moves at a leisurely pace those are moments I want to yell.
+But in those moments where I need him to do something, and he moves at a leisurely pace, those are the moments when I want to yell.

 I really do, but I’ve realized that just makes him move slower.
 He simply tunes me out and continue to march to his own beat.